 - The SL Positioning Client UE is provisioned with the Onboarding Enrolment Information during the registration procedure.
 The Onboarding Enrolment Information is specified in TS 33.122 [11].

-- The SL Positioning client UE invokes the Application exposure API over the application layer as specified clause 5.x for an AF.
+- The SL Positioning client UE invokes the Application exposure API over the application layer as specified clause 6.6.1.2.

-- The authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation performed and checking that the Reference UE's and Target UE's privacy criteria are met, follows the same the procedures as for the AF in clause 5.X.
+- The authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation performed and checking that the Reference UE's and Target UE's privacy criteria are met, follows the same the procedures as for the AF in clause 6.6.2.

 When using the control plane-based procedure: